Skip to content

 First run hangs at "Loading"

 The first run downloads the PostgreSQL Docker image and caches Dhall generators.
-This can take 2–3 minutes.
+This can take up to 3 minutes.
 Subsequent runs are fast.

 Query analysis error